saanuregh/discord.js-pagination/README.md

 To see how the example paginations look, checkout the [example bot](example/README.md) (the readme has gifs)!

 ## **Upcoming breaking change in 4.0.0**
 The design of this new update was heavily driven by the existing discord.js-pagination.
-There are plans to update the `pageResolver` to take in the collected args and paginator and return a `Promise&lt;MessageEmbed | MessageEmbed` you wish to display.
+There are plans to update the `pageResolver` to take in the collected args and paginator and return a `Promise<MessageEmbed> | MessageEmbed` you wish to display.
 This way you will not have to construct all your embeds pre-emptively, but can instead provide a way to construct them dynamically per page change.
 This will have the benefit of replying to interactions faster.

 ##### Table of Contents
 - [Installation](#installation)